GahyunSongDev/GahyunSongDev/unbox-eks-gitops.md

 | Trade / Order | Revenue-critical / retryable | Yes - Canary-verifiable | Canary + AnalysisRun (auto-promote on metrics) |
 | Product | Traffic bottleneck (90%+ of traffic) | Yes - Canary-verifiable | Canary + Feature Flag |

+Payment and User were Blue-Green from the start — JWT incompatibility and payment transaction risk made Canary a non-starter for those two.
+Trade, Order, and Product were piloted with Canary in Dev.

-### Why we consolidated everything to Blue-Green
+### Why we moved everything to Blue-Green for Prod

-Ahead of the final demo, Canary stopped being reliable in our environment, for two compounding reasons.
+Two problems surfaced during that Dev-environment piloting.

-**Traffic volume was too low for AnalysisRun to be trustworthy.** Canary's metric-based auto-promotion assumes production-scale traffic; at a 10% canary weight in our demo/staging setup, sample sizes were tiny.
+**Traffic volume was too low for AnalysisRun to be trustworthy.** Canary's metric-based auto-promotion assumes production-scale traffic; at a 10% canary weight in Dev, sample sizes were tiny.
 This showed up directly during Payment testing: a canary run flagged a 14.8% error rate against a 0.5% threshold, but that number came from roughly 30 requests total — nowhere near enough to distinguish a real regression from noise.
-Canary is fundamentally a production tool that needs production-scale traffic to be statistically meaningful; it's a poor fit for a lower-traffic staging or demo environment.

-**Linkerd's traffic-split layer added its own instability.** Canary routing depended on Linkerd's SMI TrafficSplit resource across all five services, which introduced a whole extra failure surface on top of the application layer — pods failing to get their Linkerd identity injected, intermittent 503s tied to the mesh rather than the app itself.
+**Linkerd's traffic-split layer added its own instability.** Canary routing depended on Linkerd's SMI TrafficSplit resource, which introduced a whole extra failure surface on top of the application layer — pods failing to get their Linkerd identity injected, intermittent 503s tied to the mesh rather than the app itself.
 Blue-Green sidesteps this entirely: it's a single Service-selector switch, with no traffic-split resource that needs to stay healthy.

-So we moved all 5 services to Blue-Green for the final deployment.
-The pattern matches what's commonly seen in production too — Canary earns its complexity when there's real production traffic volume to analyze; in staging/demo-scale environments, Blue-Green's clean all-or-nothing switch is the more dependable choice.
+Based on what we learned piloting Canary in Dev, we decided Prod should run all 5 services on Blue-Green instead, and moved everything over ahead of the final presentation.
+Canary earns its complexity when there's enough real traffic volume for its metrics to be statistically meaningful — our environment never had that, so the simpler, more predictable Blue-Green switch was the better call.

 This mirrors the project's 3rd goal for the final stage — zero-downtime deployment — alongside observability and efficient scaling as the other two pillars.